SSNIT OBS saga: Court orders State to release 29 documents to Ernest Thompson, 4 others

 But, all pleaded not guilty to the charges on May 20, 2021.00

-On July 29 sitting, the State served to notice it will call 13 witnesses to lead evidence.
+On July 29 sitting, the State served notice it will call 13 witnesses to lead evidence.

 The five accused persons all pleaded not guilty to the charges on May 20, 2021.